youngzliu/Wackypedia/README.md

 ## Description

 **_This wiki page allows the user to input articles.
-For each article, the author can add multiple sections to the article.
-The user can also delete articles and sections from the database._**
+For each article, the author can add multiple sections to the article, and edit the articles and sections.
+Which users have contributed to which articles are tracked, and you can view all of the articles an author has contributed to._**

 ## Specs